CCED Flint

 Community Projects (CCED Flint is a partner)

-North Flint Food Market: Multi-sector, multi-year project to build and staff a 25,000-square foot co-op grocery store on the North side of Flint.
+North Flint Food Market: Multi-sector, multi-year project to build and staff a co-op grocery store on the North side of Flint.
 Flint is a food desert.
 North Flint Reinvestment Corporation is the lead.

 ReCAST: A 5-year trauma reduction effort to deal with historical and water crisis trauma in Flint.
 MSU College of Human Medicine Flint is the lead.